-Total area of forest plots in Ukraine is 10.4 million hectares.
-Forests of Ukraine according to their purpose and distribution within a country perform mainly ecological (water protection, protective, sanitary and hygienic and other) functions and have limited commercial significance.
+The total area of forest lands in Ukraine is 10.4 million hectares.
+Forests of Ukraine according to their purpose perform mainly ecological (water protection, protective, sanitary and hygienic and other) functions and have limited commercial significance.
+Forest cover in Ukraine is 15.9%.